 Apply above your brows on the browbone, on tops of the cheeks and down the center of the nose for best results.
 A makeup artist's favorite (and mine, too) is Yves Saint Laurent Touche Éclat concealer ($35).
 Makeup artist Jo Strettel swears by this in Elle because it's easy to use: You simply paint it on your face.
 I swear by it, as well, and have been using it every week for years.

 Nothing warms the face more than a bronzer.
 Make sure to use a big makeup brush and a light touch.
 Apply to all the spots where the sun hits: Forehead, cheeks, and nose.
 For more "pop," (read: instant cheekbones) dot a creamy blush along your cheekbone (rather than apply blush into the apples of your cheeks), then blend in well.

 Natural Oils Are Not Bad

 If you have oily skin, apply an oil-free primer before your foundation to keep makeup in place, then powder only the nose and chin.
 Keep a pack of blotting tissues in your purse to blot excessive oils.

 Facial Mist Is a God-Send

-After you apply makeup, spray Evian water spray on your face to get the perfect dewy non-cake face.
+After you apply makeup, spray facial mist to get the perfect dewy non-cake face.
 I'm into Evian Natural Mineral Water Facial Spray ($14) at the moment.
-You can also apply a pea-sized dot of moisturizer on a sponge and lightly apply to forehead and cheeks.
+You can also apply a pea-sized dot of moisturizer on a sponge and lightly apply it to your forehead and cheeks.

 Get Rid of the "Ashen" Look